ministryofjustice/laa-court-data-ui/docs/development.md

 ### A note on assets

 The rails asset pipeline is disabled and all related config is commented out (it does not seem possible to remove sprockets entirely).
-We are using `webpacker` gem wrapper for `webpack`, and `yarn` for js dependency management.
+We are using `jsbundling-rails` gem wrapper for compiling and building asset dependencies, and `yarn` for node.js dependency management.

 ### Secret management